Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Pack of 3 pink pacifiers with a loop for attaching clips.
 Made of 100% silicone.
 Area with skin contact is butterfly-shaped and has ventilation holes.
 Dishwasher- and sterilizer-safe.
 For ages newborn through 5 months.

 Nipple may be too large for some babies.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Pacifiers are lifesavers for new parents seeking a little peace and quiet.
 Pop a pacifier in the mouth of a crying baby and watch her soothe herself to sleep.
 Babies are born with a strong sucking reflex and sucking on a pacifier calms many fussy babies.
+Sucking actually releases a calming hormone that helps babies relax, fall asleep faster, and even feel less pain.
 For most parents, pacifiers are right up there with baby essentials like diapers.

 Picking a pacifier for your baby is no simple task, however.
 You need to select an age-appropriate pacifier because a pacifier sized for a newborn won’t fit your six-month-old baby.
 There are one-piece and multiple-piece models, not to mention a few different types of materials to consider.
 There are also specialized models, like pacifiers that target teething babes, and popular orthodontic models that don’t interfere with teeth and jaw development.

 Round-tip pacifiers are classic pacifiers that mimic the shape of a nipple.
 They are also called “cherry nipples.”
 The tip is ball-shaped and has no right way up.